mattmotoki/mattmotoki.github.io/content/published/kaggle-archive.md

 * **Links:**
 [Competition Website](https://www.kaggle.com/c/santa-gift-matching)

-Teamed up with a Kaggle Grandmaster to find a near optimal solution to a large scale nonlinear optimization problem.
-The task was to assign gifts to children, each assignment has a gift happiness and child happiness, the objective was to maximize the cube of the total gift happiness plus the cube of the total child happiness, the constraints were essentially linear.
+Teamed up with a Kaggle Grandmaster to find a near optimal solution to a large-scale nonlinear optimization problem.
+The task was to assign gifts to children.
+Each assignment has a gift happiness and child happiness.
+The objective was to maximize the cube of the total gift happiness plus the cube of the total child happiness.
+The constraints of the problem were essentially linear.
 The objective function—while nonlinear—is well modeled by a linear approximation.
 The linearized problem was framed as a max-flow min-cost problem and solved exactly using Google’s OR-Tools.
-The solution was then fine tuned using a greedy heuristic implemented in plain C for speed.
+The solution was then fine-tuned using a greedy heuristic implemented in plain C for speed.
 Our final submission ranked in the top 20.6%.